-Again, it might seem like common sense, but many small business owners accumulate a list of e-mail address belonging to their business prospects, and then rarely or never actually send out any emails to those prospects.
-You have to connect with your email subscribers on a regular basis, if you want to build up trust and create more sales.
-Therefore, having any type of email marketing plan in place and implementing it is better than having nothing but a list of contacts that you aren’t using.
+Again, it might seem like common sense.
+Still, many small business owners accumulate a list of e-mail addresses belonging to their business prospects and then rarely or never actually send out any emails to those prospects.
+You have to connect with your email subscribers regularly to build up trust and create more sales.
+Therefore, having an email marketing plan in place and implementing it is better than having nothing but a list of contacts you aren’t using.

 3. Give Readers a Reason to Join Your Email List